ksu-cs-textbooks/cis527/content/1-secure-workstations/02-assignment.md

 * **Automatic Updates:** Make sure the system is set to download and install security updates automatically.

 {{% notice note %}}
-Even though you may have installed a particular version of Windows, such as 21H2, you should run updates repeatedly until there are no more updates available.
+Even though you may have installed a particular version of Windows, such as 22H2, you should run updates repeatedly until there are no more updates available.
 You may end up installing at least one major update rollup.
+Keep going until you are sure there are no more updates to be found.
 {{% /notice %}}

 ### Task 3: Windows Files & Permissions